-Densitometric quantification of Western blot experiments as of 16-bit. jpg digital images of blots was performed using ImageJ [70].
-The desired bands plus background were drawn as rectangles and a profile plot (peak) was obtained for each band.
-To reduce the background noise in the bands, each peak floating above the baseline of the corresponding peak was manually closed off using the straight-line tool.
-Measurement of the closed peaks was performed with the wand tool.
-Relative Units (R.U.) of For3 levels were estimated by determining the signal ratio of the correspondent anti-GFP (total For3) blot with respect to the anti-cdc2 blot (internal control) at each time point.
+Densitometric quantification of Western blot experiments from 16-bit. jpg digital images of blots was performed using ImageJ [70].
+The bands of interest plus background were drawn as rectangles and a profile plot (peak) was generated for each band.
+To reduce background noise in the bands, each peak above the baseline was manually closed using the straight-line tool.
+Measurement of the closed peaks was performed using the wand tool.
+Relative units (R.U.) of For3 levels were estimated by determining the signal ratio of the corresponding anti-GFP (total For3) blot with respect to the anti-cdc2 blot (internal control) at each time point.
 Quantification data correspond to experiments performed as biological triplicates.
 Mean relative units ± SD are shown.

 Statistical analysis.

-Statistical analysis was performed using prism 6 software (Graph pad), and results are represented as mean ± SD, unless otherwise indicated.
-Comparisons for two groups were calculated using unpaired two-tailed Student’s t-tests, whereas comparisons of more than two groups were calculated using one-way ANOVA with Bonferroni’s multiple comparison tests.
+Statistical analysis was performed using prism 9.0.2. software (Graph Pad), and results are represented as violin plots or mean ± SD, unless otherwise stated.
+Comparisons between two groups were calculated using unpaired two-tailed Student’s t-tests, whereas comparisons between more than two groups were calculated using one-way ANOVA with Bonferroni’s multiple comparison test.
 We observed normal distribution and no difference in variance between groups in individual comparisons.
 Statistical significance: * p<0.05; ** p < 0.005; *** p < 0.0005; **** p < 0.0001.
-Further details on statistical analysis are included in the figure legends.
+Further details of statistical analysis are given in the figure legends.

 Data availability